 Design and Build Quality

 The ABS plastic casing is rugged enough for daily use.
 IP67 waterproof means it handles rain, dust, and even a dunk in a puddle (up to 1 meter for 30 minutes).
-I wouldn't call it indestructible, but it's built for outdoor reality.
+It's not indestructible, but it's built for outdoor reality.

 "Dark Mode" turns off all external LEDs.
 If discretion matters, like vehicle fleet monitoring or covert car tracking, this is a useful touch.